elucherini/gh-actions-etl/README.md

 );
 ```

-Check that your table has been created successfully.
+Check that your table has been created successfully by querying it, or navigating to the Table Editor.

 #### Connect GitHub Actions to your supabase DB

 You'll want to add `SUPABASE_KEY` and `SUPABASE_URL` to your [GitHub secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
-You can obtain them from your Supabase Home page, then scrolling down to Project API.
+You can obtain them from your Supabase Home page, scrolling down to Project API.

-Then, navigate to your GitHub repo > Settings > under Security: Secrets and Variables > Actions.
+To add them to your repo, navigate to your GitHub repo > Settings > under Security: Secrets and Variables > Actions.
 Click on New repository secret and add the two secrets, making sure to name them *exactly* `SUPABASE_URL` and `SUPABASE_KEY`.

 #### Run the GitHub action